kayamin/DR-GAN/README.md

       - Multi-Image DR-GAN assumes input data to have *N* images per person and in my code, they should be sequentially aligned.
 So change *N* depends on your data.
       - input data size have to be divisible by batch size
       - batch size have to be divisible by images_perID
+      - trained modles and Loss_log will be saved at "DR_GAN/snapshot/Single" by default
       > python main.py -multi-DRGAN -images-perID=4 -random

 3. Generate Image with arbitrary pose